Scattering of the defocusing Calogero--Moser derivative nonlinear Schr\"odinger equation: Abstract

 \section{Abstract}

 We consider the defocusing Calogero–Moser derivative nonlinear Schrödinger equation (CM-DNLS)

-Using the Gérard-type explicit formula, we prove the scattering result of solutions to this equation with initial data in $L_{+}^{2,\alpha}(\mathbb{R}): = \{u \in L_{+}^2(\mathbb{R}): |x|^{\alpha} u \in L^2(\mathbb{R})\}$ with some $\alpha>0$.
+Using the Gérard-type explicit formula, we prove the scattering result of solutions to this equation with initial data in $L_{+}^2(\mathbb{R}):=\left\{f \in L^2(\mathbb{R}): \operatorname{supp}(\widehat{f}) \subset[0,+\infty)\right\}$.
 We also characterize the scattering term using the distorted Fourier transform associated with the Lax operator.
-Following our approach developed in this paper, we can also conclude the asymptotic bound-state/radiation decomposition for global solutions to the focusing (CM-DNLS) in $L_{+}^{2,\alpha}(\mathbb{R})$ with some $\alpha>0$.
 This is one of the first works that apply the Gérard-type explicit formula to study the long-time behavior of an integrable equation for a broad class of initial data, beyond the previously studied rational cases.

-\keywords{Calogero–Moser derivative nonlinear Schrödinger equation, Gérard-type explicit formula, Scattering, Distorted Fourier transform}\\ \thank{The author is currently a postdoctoral researcher at the Department of Mathematics and Computer Science, University of Basel.
-Part of this work was carried out during his PhD studies at the Laboratoire de Mathématiques d’Orsay (UMR 8628), Université Paris-Saclay.
-The author is deeply grateful to Patrick Gérard for his insightful comments throughout this work.
-The author also wishes to thank Thierry Laurens for his helpful suggestions.} {}